tobi-code/ManipulationLibrary/docs/index.rst

 References
 **********

-[1] Fatemeh Ziaeetabar, Tomas Kulvicius, Minija Tamosiunaite, and Florentin Wörgötter (2018).
+[1] Fatemeh Ziaeetabar, Tomas Kulvicius, Minija Tamosiunaite, and Florentin Wörgötter.
 Recognition and prediction of manipulation actions using enriched semantic event chains.
-Robotics and Autonomous Systems.
+Robotics and Autonomous Systems, 110:173–188, 2018.

-[2] Tobias Strübing, Fatemeh Ziaeetabar, and Florentin Wörgötter (2021).
+[2] Tobias Strübing, Fatemeh Ziaeetabar, and Florentin Wörgötter.
 A summarized semantic structure to represent manipulation actions.
+Proceedings of the 16th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications - Volume 4: VISAPP.
+370–379.
+2021

 [3] Eren Erdal Aksoy, Minija Tamosiunaite, and Florentin Wörgötter.
 Model-free incremental learning of the semantics of manipulation actions.
-Robotics and Autonomous Systems.
+Robotics and Autonomous Systems, 71:118–133, 2015.

 Code
 ====